Non-Small Cell Lung Cancer Molecular Markers

 PD-L1 Expression Testing

 Testing for PD-L1 expression levels by IHC is recommended before first-line treatment in patients with metastatic NSCLC to assess whether PD-1 or PD-L1 inhibitors are a treatment option.
-Refer to the ARUP Consult PD-L1 Testing topic for the most up-to-date testing recommendations.
+Refer to the ARUP Consult PD-L1 Testing topic for testing recommendations.

 Therapy Resistance Testing